-Wegmans, voted the third-best company to work for in the US in 2022 with 90% of employees saying it is a great place to work, has long recognized the importance of effective internal communication.
+Wegmans, ranked fourth-best company to work for in the US by Fortune magazine in 2023, with 90% of employees saying it is a great place to work, has long recognized the importance of effective internal communication.
 So it was only natural to launch The Dish, their custom-branded intelligent communication platform by Firstup.
 Wegmans couldn’t have known just how indispensable the platform would become when tragedy struck Buffalo, New York, a city where Wegmans has half a dozen stores and thousands of employees.

 WHERE THEY LANDED

 The first of Wegmans’ five core values reads, “We care about the well-being and success of every person.”
 Company leadership believes there must be a commitment that every relationship, every decision, and every communication be rooted in this sentiment at all times – both digitally and in person, and especially in times of crisis.

 When a mass shooting occurred in a Tops supermarket in Buffalo in May 2022, the tragedy had a profound effect on Wegmans employees everywhere, but especially in Buffalo.
 Many of them were at work at a supermarket that day, or had to go to work in the days that followed, traumatized by the senseless violence in their community.

 During that difficult time, Wegmans leadership was grateful to have a tool that allowed them to reach their people via The Dish.
 Head office could reach Buffalo-based employees in the immediate aftermath of the incident, sharing critical safety information.
 Not only that, but the two-way communication the platform enabled meant Wegmans employees from across the country could send messages of support to their colleagues in Buffalo.